Thomas Jefferson: A Brilliant Mind and Legacy of Infamous Contradictions (1801-1809)

-As I ponder the works of America's third President of the United States, Thomas Jefferson (1801-1809,) I see's a brilliantly liberated mind and a legacy of infamously notorious contradictions.
-Many of today's political divides reside deep in our past.
+As I ponder the works of America's third President of the United States, Thomas Jefferson, I discover a brilliantly liberated mind and a legacy of infamously notorious contradictions.
+Today's political divides and origins lie deep in our past.
 And yet, they are so clear to see.

 It's easy to forget that not long ago America's original political party was the Democrat-Republican Party, aka Jeffersonian Republicans.